maniserowicz/ProcentCqrs/README.md

 My main current issue:

- * how do I test domain if there are no public getters/setters? idea: run a command handler in
+ * how do I test domain if there are no public getters/setters? idea: run a command handler in test, then fetch appropriate read model and verify fields there... but that kinda sucks - I should test behavior, not state transition (?), especially in very simple instructions (like user.ChangeName()) that do not affect system logic

 Further development ideas: